Astro-Sean/autophot/docs/source/autophot_instructions.rst

 **remove_bkg_surface** [ Type: *bool* ]

 	Remove a background using a fitted surface using `Background2D <https://photutils.readthedocs.io/en/stable/api/photutils.background.Background2D.html>`_.
-In breif, while masking out any posiible sources, this funciton calculates a low-resolution background map using (sigma-clipped) statistics in each box of a grid that covers the input image to create a low-resolution background map.
+In brief, while masking out any possible sources, this function calculates a low-resolution background map using (sigma-clipped) statistics in each box of a grid that covers the input image to create a low-resolution background map.
 This is the most robust method to background measurements, however it does take the longest computation time per fitting.